mpyne-navy/dsb-report/dsb-report.md

 Appendices
 ==========

 A1.
-The Task Force {#a1.-the-task-force .unnumbered}
+The Task Force
 ------------------

 A2.
-Terms of Reference {#a2.-terms-of-reference .unnumbered}
+Terms of Reference
 ----------------------

 A3.
-Meetings and Briefing {#a3.-meetings-and-briefing .unnumbered}
+Meetings and Briefing
 -------------------------

 A4.
-Documents Studied {#a4.-documents-studied .unnumbered}
+Documents Studied
 ---------------------

 A5.
-Software — Why Is It Hard? {#a5.-software-why-is-it-hard .unnumbered}
+Software — Why Is It Hard?
 ------------------------------

 A6.
-Proposal for a New “Rights in Software” Clause {#a6.-proposal-for-a-new-rights-in-software-clause .unnumbered}
+Proposal for a New “Rights in Software” Clause
 --------------------------------------------------

 A7.
-Proposal for a Module Market {#a7.-proposal-for-a-module-market .unnumbered}
+Proposal for a Module Market
 --------------------------------

-Appendix A1 {#appendix-a1 .unnumbered}
+Appendix A1
 ===========

-DEFENSE SCIENCE BOARD SOFTWARE TASK FORCE {#defense-science-board-software-task-force .unnumbered}
+DEFENSE SCIENCE BOARD SOFTWARE TASK FORCE
 -----------------------------------------

-### Members and Key Persons {#members-and-key-persons .unnumbered}
+### Members and Key Persons

 **Dr. Donald Hicks, USD(R&E), Sponsor 202-695-6639**